 La Casona Hotel Relais

 Feeling more like a European bed and breakfast than a Mexican hotel, this Swiss-owned property was originally a block of six houses built in the early 1900s.
 It’s situated on the edge of the Zona Rosa area, near plenty of cafes and restaurants on shady streets that are good for strolling.
 The rooms are outfitted in traditional B&B style, with each displaying a different personality.
 Some feature florals and lace, others more leather and wood.
 Furniture is of a high quality throughout though and the tech additions include flat TVs, complimentary Wi-Fi, and and safes.
 Room service is available and there’s a well-regarded restaurant on the first floor.
 Rates start at $140 per night and go up as much as double in peak times.
-See more at the See more at the La Casona site.
+Book at Hotels.com or see more at the La Casona site.

 Situated in the heart of the Zona Rosa restaurant and nightlife area, this grand historic hotel dates back to when Mexico City only had 650,000 residents and was an emerging center of wealth.
 Geneve is fittingly now owned by the family of the richest man in the world.
 That means this Belle Epoque building from 1907 is not hurting for refurbishment money.
 The result is a glittering lobby with stained glass, oil paintings in gilded frames, and a grand chandelier.
 This leads to the popular La Terraza restaurant, housed in an atrium now covered with a glass frame high above.